 Whenever I looked Straight and Crooked Thinking seemed to be out of print, but his grandson Christopher had in fact republished a fifth edition in 2011, on the wishes of the author.
 Christopher is a conservationist by profession, having worked mainly with African wildlife.
 There is a good online resource and many other books on the same lines, but it is the lesson from history that this book uniquely provides.
 A wise man from 1928 speaks directly to 2018.
 As relevant as ever?
 History does not repeat, but surely the last few years have been particularly marred by a coarsening of argument and debate, in public and private (online) realms: post-truth, ‘alternative’ facts, the rejection of the scientific method in debate, and a general denial of current realities – the climate and biosphere crisis in particular.
 To be blunt – we have been lied to, and been lying to ourselves.
 Covid-19 is delivering a brutal dose of reality now.
 The clarity of this book could help to lead us out of lockdown, to tackle positively and rationally the ‘new normal’, the new realities that will confront us.

 The book ends with an appendix: “Thirty seven dishonest tricks commonly used in argument, and the methods of overcoming them”.
-The 2011 preface confirms what I had seen in a Wiki-search; that the book was issued to American troops in WWll to arm them against false argument.
+The 2011 preface confirms what I had seen in a Wiki-search; that the book was issued to American troops in WWll to arm them against false argument when dropped behind enemy lines.

 At the beginnings of the environment movement, Spring equinox 1969 was chosen to be the first Earth Day.
 But the following year the launch was moved to April 22nd, and Earth Day has just (quietly) celebrated its 50th anniversary.
 Now, with the greater urgency of confirmed man-made climate change, the use of real Earth Days and doubling up the call for action they can invoke makes straightforward common sense.
 No crooked thinking about that!